 Whilst placing a patio in your garden may feel like you are unnecessarily using up space that could be used to grow beautiful flowers, a patio actual transforms your garden into a dual-purpose space.
 Creating a patio area provides a designated space for dining and entertaining whilst still leaving you with plenty of greenery to enjoy.

-After you have laid the patio of your choice simply add a garden dining set, BBQ, outdoor lights and perhaps a few potted plants to brighten up the space.
+After you have laid the patio and included the perfet patio lighting of your choice simply add a garden dining set, BBQ, outdoor lights and perhaps a few potted plants to brighten up the space.
 You can then spend hours entertaining, whilst looking out on the rest of your garden.

 Many people choose to install sheds in their garden, but more often than not, these spaces become a huge junk room, used to store the various bits and bobs that are too big to be kept in your house.
 Instead of a shed, why not invest in a summer house.